- Mar 22, 2025

 6. Lotus Temple:

 The Lotus temple in New Delhi is a famous tourist destination and a symbol of India's cultural heritage.
 It is a place of worship open to people of all faiths.
 The temple comprises 27 marble petals in three rows of nine.
-Thus, the petals are further used as awnings, and the temples are surrounded by the nine pools of water in the shape of the lotus petals.
-The temple's significance is that it symbolizes unity and harmony and embodies the principles of the oneness of humanity.
-I visited the temple and witnessed its h is f shape, which is further considered a sacred symbol by most Indians.
-The temple is open from 9 AM to 5 PM, respectively.
-Thus, the temple welcomes people of all religions and provides them with a quiet location for meditation and prayer.
+Thus, the petals are further used as awnings, and the temples are surrounded by nine pools of water shaped like lotus petals.
+The temple's significance is that it symbolises unity and harmony and embodies the principles of the oneness of humanity.
+I visited the temple and witnessed its H-shaped form, which is further considered a sacred symbol by most Indians.
+The temple is open from 9 AM to 5 PM.
+Thus, the temple welcomes people of all religions and provides a quiet place for meditation and prayer.

 Location: Lotus Temple Rd, Bahapur, Shambhu Dayal Bagh, Kalkaji, New Delhi, Delhi 110019.